AlessandroPatti/swift-abstract-class/README.md

 ## Integrate validator with Xcode

 Even though the validator can be invoked from the commandline, it is most convenient when it's directly integrated with the build system.
-Since the vast marjority of Swift applications use Xcode as the build system, we'll cover this here.
+Since the vast majority of Swift applications use Xcode as the build system, we'll cover this here.

-1. Download the latest valiordat binary, either manually from the [Releases page](https://github.com/uber/swift-abstract-class/releases), or using [Carthage](https://github.com/Carthage/Carthage) or [Homebrew](https://github.com/Homebrew/brew).
+1. Download the latest validator binary, either manually from the [Releases page](https://github.com/uber/swift-abstract-class/releases), or using [Carthage](https://github.com/Carthage/Carthage) or [Homebrew](https://github.com/Homebrew/brew).
 2. Add a "Run Script" phase in the application's executable target's "Build Phases" section. ![](Images/build_phases.jpg)
 3. Make sure the "Shell" value is `/bin/sh`.
 4. Add a shell script that invokes the validator in the script box.
 For example, with binary downloaded using Carthage: `export SOURCEKIT_LOGGING=0 && ../Carthage/Checkouts/swift-abstract-class/Validator/bin/abstractclassvalidator validate Sources/`.